JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    6 │ c                    2      2
 ```

-Notice that the column independent operation `eachindex` produces the same result
+Notice that the column-independent operation `eachindex` produces the same result
 as using the anonymous function `sdf -> axes(sdf, 1)` that takes a `SubDataFrame`
 as its first argument and returns indices along its first axes.
 Importantly if it wasn't defined as a column-independent operation